abpframework/abp/docs/en/modules/account/impersonation.md

 # Tenant impersonation & User impersonation

 User impersonation allows you to temporarily sign in as a different user in your tenant's users.
-This article introduces how to enable impersonation in ABP Framework.
+This article introduces how to enable impersonation in ABP.
 Impersonation is enabled by defautl in ABP v5.0 and above.

 ## Introduction